Financial Performance Data (FPD)

-The target population consists of small businesses that are defined as those having annual revenue between $30,000 and $5 million.
-The information is presented by industry using the North American Industrial Classification System (NAICS) to the six-digit level.
+The target population consists of small and medium-sized businesses which are defined as those having annual revenue between $30,000 to $5 million and $5 million to $20 million.
+The information is presented by industry using the North American Industrial Classification System (NAICS) to the 6 digit level.

 This survey is a census with a cross-sectional design.

 This component of the population is defined as all unincorporated businesses on the T1 return file for the reference year whose annual revenues are $30,000 to $5 million, inclusive, and for whom complete geographical and industrial classifications are available.

 This component of the population is defined as all incorporated businesses on the T2 Balance Sheet and T2 Income Statement tables maintained by Tax Data Division of Statistics Canada.
-Therefore, a complete census of GIFI schedules for small businesses within the T2 statistical universe file is available, all with complete geographical and industrial classifications.
+Therefore, a complete census of GIFI schedules for small and medium-sized businesses within the T2 statistical universe file is available, all with complete geographical and industrial classifications.

 Data are available on a census basis for both portions of the population.

 Once the data are collected and captured by CRA, they are sent to Statistics Canada.
 There, a team of subject matter specialists in tax data processing run edit programs, which identify errors, inconsistencies and extreme values.
 Data that fail to meet predetermined criteria are referred to analysts for appropriate action.
 At this stage of corporate processing, all industries are handled similarly.
 A second set of edits is also applied to the data after capture to eliminate basic inconsistencies, such as subtotals not adding to totals.